scale-it/algo-builder/examples/dao/README.md

 To clear proposal record (from proposal_lsig as a sender), fails if the proposal is still in progress:

     yarn run algob run scripts/run/clear_proposal.js

+To withdraw assets from proposalLsig back to the owner (proposer), fails if the receiver is not the owner of the proposalLsig:

+    yarn run algob run scripts/run/withdraw_from_proposal.js